wriley/DayZBanditAI/README.md

 - [FIXED] Fixed config files for alternate DayZ maps with modified item probabilities.
 - [NEW] Added Namalsk 2017 support (UNTESTED)

+Version 0.07 Patch 6 Update

+- [FIXED] Additional fixes to config files.
+- [FIXED] Isla Duala config is now properly loaded if server is running Isla Duala.
+- [NEW] Added ItemRadio to AI loot table.
+If DZAI_findKiller is set "true" and player has a Radio in their inventory, AI will not be able to automatically detect and hunt down the player who killed a member of their group.
+- [NEW] If debugLevel is set to 1 or higher, DZAI will report the detected DayZ map into the RPT log.
+- [NEW] Minimal Mode replaced by Safe Mode.
+Enable Safe Mode by modifying DZAI_safeMode to "true".
+Safe Mode overwrites all DZAI item tables with stripped down versions to ensure compatibility.
+- [MODIFIED] Separated config files into map configs (marker and trigger configs) and loot configs.
+- [MODIFIED] Taviana and Lingor now always start in "Safe Mode" with minimal loot tables as an attempt to solve crashing issues.
+Note: Taviana and Lingor support will now continue beyond DZAI version 0.07, but only with Safe Mode settings.
+- [MODIFIED] Epoch mode can now only be enabled on DayZ maps with Epoch support (Chernarus, Namalsk, Lingor, Taviana).
+Note: DZAI does not support Dingor.
+- [MODIFIED] Combined config files for default and safe mode.

 Installation Instructions:
 - Extract your mission .pbo file.
 (I recommend cpbo, which can be downloaded as part of the Arma Tools package: http://www.armaholic.com/page.php?id=411)